SERP API 17 min read

 6. Analyze and Visualize: Use tools like Pandas, Matplotlib, or even Excel to crunch the numbers.
 Look for trends, outliers, and correlations between metrics.
 Is Latency spiking at certain times?
 Are specific keyword types failing more often?

-This methodical approach helps you identify the true strengths and weaknesses of an API, separating marketing fluff from actual performance.
-Without it, you’re just guessing.
+This methodical approach helps identify the true strengths and weaknesses of an API and separate marketing claims from actual performance.
+Without it, benchmarking results are largely guesswork.

 Consistently executing at least 1,000 requests per hour for 24 hours can reveal significant performance variations and uptime issues often missed in shorter tests.